tpoppok/gce-reservation/tutorial.md

 ```bash
 gcloud config get project
 ```
 If shell returns "(unset)" it means that you haven't currently been any projects.
-Then you set your project as below:
+Then you should set your project as below:
 ```bash
 gcloud config set project [YOUR_PROJECT_ID]
 ```